 Dining account funds will remain available for you to use through June 11, 2022.
-At that point, any unused balance.
+At that point, any unused balance will be forfeited.
 Dining funds are nonrefundable and cannot be transferred to your Husky Card Account.

 To ensure that your dining funds last throughout your stay with us, and to avoid forfeiting excess funds, we recommend you monitor your spending habits and adjust if necessary.

-Your move-in appointment time will be sent with your assignment information.
+Move-in day is August 21.
+Your half-hour move-in appointment time will be sent with your assignment information.
 You'll be able to change your appointment time if you can’t move in during your assigned time.
-Details will be available in early August.
+Details will be available in mid-July.

 Before you arrive

 Here are a few helpful things to do before you arrive on campus: